 For years, New York has had the most corrupt government in the nation.

-Andrew Cuomo has made it even worse with his rampant corruption and criminal incompetence.
+Andrew Cuomo and Kathy Hochul made it even worse with their rampant corruption and criminal incompetence.

 Rob would work to implement a comprehensive ethics plan that would crack down on rampant Albany corruption once and for all:

 Term limits — limit the governor and statewide elected officials to two, 4-year terms and state legislators to no more than six, 2-year terms.

 Shorten the legislative session to January to April 1 (special sessions could be called throughout the year)

 Replace the current per diem system legislators use for traveling and staying in Albany with a system that requires receipts for travel expenses, lodging and food

 Proactive posting of records and information online that are required for release under the Freedom of Information Act.
 The information would be posted in a database maintained by the state comptroller's office